jandelgado/rabtap/README.md

 Multiple headers can be specified by specifying multiple `--header` options.

-Messages can be published either in raw format, in which they are sent as-is, or in [JSON-format, as described here](#json-message-format), which includes message metadata and the body in a single JSON document.
+Messages can be published either in raw format, in which they are sent as-is, or in [JSON-format, as described here](#json-message-format) (`--format=json`), which includes message metadata and the body in a single JSON document.
 When multiple messages are published with metadata, rabtap will calculate the time elapsed of consecutive recorded messages using the metadata, and delay publishing accordingly.

 To set the publishing delay to a fix value, use the `--delay` option.
 To publish without delays, use `--delay=0s`.
 To modify publishing speed use the